Mental Health and Addiction Treatment in Toronto, Ontario

 Onsite Registered Psychotherapist

-CCFA’s onsite psychotherapist will provide one-on-one direct counselling with a special focus on working on underlying the mental issues that the individual may be experiencing.
+The Canadian Centre for Addictions’ onsite psychotherapist will offer 1:1 direct counselling, with a particular emphasis on addressing the underlying mental issues that the individual may be experiencing during their addiction rehab.
 These one-on-one psychotherapy sessions are in addition to the one-on-one sessions that the individual will receive from their Primary Addictions Counsellor.

 One-on-One Sessions With a Primary Addictions Counsellor